syslink-sh/ARLTR/README.md

 ## License

-You're allowed to fork this project, just credit me and it's enough.
+You're allowed to fork this project, just credit me.